Salted Mint Lassi (Salted Yogurt Drink)

 2. Roasting Cumin seeds: Toast cumin in a heavy skillet over medium heat, stirring frequently, until aromatic and brown in color.
 You can make a small jar of this in advance and keep it for couple of months.
 This is used in many recipes.

-18 thoughts on “Salted Mint Lassi (Salted Yogurt Drink)
+18 responses to “Salted Mint Lassi (Salted Yogurt Drink)”

 You know we love onion and garlic but your recipes are so delicious…we do not worry about anything.